jagrosh/MusicBot/docker/README.md

 ### Docker
 ___
 **Overview**
 Docker is a very useful to for creating repeatable images that can be used by other individuals.
+While Docker makes things easier and more reproduceable compose is preferd for visibly making things simple to manage and easier to debug.

 ##### Supported Flags